zfouts/bbq.dev/README.md

   - In 2016 we Traveled the state of Texas in search of the best BBQ.
      - We visited around ~80 family run and chain BBQ resturants, food trucks, and popups.
 Shout out to Evie Maes and Brett's Backyard Barbecue!
   - Huge fan of woodworking, the downside is I have a 1400 square foot shop full of half finished projects that never seem to get completed!
-  - I own a small hobby duck farm, currently house 13 ducks with plans to hatch more! (ps: ducks eggs are delicious)
+  - I own a small hobby farm, currently with 13 ducks, 5 chickens, and 2 rabbits with plans for more! (ps: ducks eggs are delicious)

 ***